bbglab/openvariant/docs/user_guide/cli.rst

 Count command
 ###############

-Number of rows that matches a specific conditions.
-The parameters are the follow ones:
+Number of rows that matches a specific condition.
+The parameters are the following ones:

 * ``input_path`` - Input path.
 * ``-w,--where`` - Condition expression.